Paran0idy/Paran0idy/README.md

   Hi, I'm a graduate student at the University of Science and Technology of China.
 </h1>

-- 🔭 Interning at Quantitative Trading Company.
+- 🔭 Interning at MSRA HEX Group (Planning).
 - 🌱 Focusing on DL Compiler, Computer Arch and LLM Inference.
 - ❓  Ask me about anything related to Compiler/Arch.